RaquelLores/RaquelLores/README.md

 - 🔭 Software Developer with experience with JavaScript, ReactJS, Node/Express, UX-UI design and web content creation.
 - 🌱 Learnt Full Stack development.
 - 👯 I work on frontend projects, building user-friendly UI and ensuring a smooth UX.
-I can integrate the frontend with the backend, with Node.js and I can handle API calls.
+I integrate the frontend with the backend, with Node.js and I handle API calls.
 - 💬 Ask me about UI, Tailwind and reuseable web components, MySQL and testing with Jest and Vitest.
 - 😄 Pronouns: she/her.